montagao/montagao.github.io/blog/panago/index.md

 Not for a minute.
 It most definitely felt like work, and sometimes it was hard and stressful, but at the end of every busy shift I felt satisfied.
 I ended up looking forward to the adrenaline rush from orders pouring in and hearing the ticket printer sound "ttrrrrttrrrrtrrrr" every Friday evening.

-And I ended up learning the following lessons:
+And I ended up learning the following:

 * Don't cry over dropped pizzas
 * Balls of dough are like people: malleable and with great potential, but don't stretch them too hard or you'll get a mess, and don't leave them sitting in the sun too long